 View original post 492 more words

 I am sure that many of you will be aware of the discovery announced in February this year of seven Earth-sized planets orbiting a small cool star known as Trappist-1.
 (Gillon et al 2017).
 In this post I'll talk about this exciting finding and the possibility that some of these planets might support life.
-Trappist-1 and its… Continue reading The Trappist-1 system.
+The planet around… Continue reading The Trappist-1 system.